jurgis-upenieks/jurgis-emysolutions-homework/README.md

 - User can change the satus of tasks by simplu dragging and dropping a task between the status columns.
 - Responsive for different screen sizes.

-9) I have setup the gitlab + netlify pipelines so that every time a marge to main branch happens, it automatically triggers build and deploy pipelines to production.
+9) I have setup the github + netlify pipelines so that every time a marge to main branch happens, it automatically triggers build and deploy pipelines to production.